seinecle/codapps/docs/generated-slides/subdir/adding-labels-and-buttons_temp_slides.md

 ==  !
-Congratulations!
-You learned how to place a Label (some text), a Button and  how to make it perform an action.
-This is a huge step! 🎉🎉🎉
+We have learned how to place a Label (some text) in our app.
+We also learned how to add a Button in the app, and how to make it perform an action.

 ==  !
 In the next lesson of this module, we are going to learn how to insert a picture in the app.